caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

 - That's why this week's challenge is one week of a four-week project where you will be using the skills we learn throughout each week to practice the design process and make a solution and that builds on itself.

-**TAs,** slack out an example of past student challenge assignments: [https://docs.google.com/presentation/d/1DwfugswpiXPF3CcXlzQU_JtGf7mIpr2RyjKQ2ozv4xo/edit](https://docs.google.com/presentation/d/1DwfugswpiXPF3CcXlzQU_JtGf7mIpr2RyjKQ2ozv4xo/edit).
+**:information_source: TAs please Slack out** an example of past student challenge assignments: [https://docs.google.com/presentation/d/1DwfugswpiXPF3CcXlzQU_JtGf7mIpr2RyjKQ2ozv4xo/edit](https://docs.google.com/presentation/d/1DwfugswpiXPF3CcXlzQU_JtGf7mIpr2RyjKQ2ozv4xo/edit).

-**TAs,** also slack out: [https://business.tutsplus.com/tutorials/how-to-organize-computer-files--cms-32191](https://business.tutsplus.com/tutorials/how-to-organize-computer-files--cms-32191).
+**:information_source: TAs please Slack out** : [https://business.tutsplus.com/tutorials/how-to-organize-computer-files--cms-32191](https://business.tutsplus.com/tutorials/how-to-organize-computer-files--cms-32191).

 ## 18. Instructor Do: Recap and End Class (5 min)